dicarval/42-philosophers/README.md

 ## Conclusion ✅

 The *philosophers* project is an excellent introduction to concurrent programming and synchronization.
 By completing it, students gain crucial skills in managing shared resources, debugging complex multi-threaded applications, and ensuring efficient program execution.
-Mastering this project will provide a solid foundation for understanding real-world concurrency issues in software development.
+Mastering this project provided a solid foundation for understanding real-world concurrency issues in software development.